kyher/kyher/README.md

 GitHub Pages portfolio: https://kyher.github.io/

 ## Profile
 Software developer with years of experience within software engineering.
-Currently working as a software developer mainly working with Laravel /PHP / JavaScript / TypeScript on private projects.
+Currently working as a software developer mainly working with Laravel / PHP / JavaScript / TypeScript on private projects.

 There are a few side projects here on my repository to maintain and expand knowledge.